Skip to content

 productionprod

-Key properties of configs:
+Key properties of public state:

-• JSON objects only — configs must be JSON objects ({}), not arrays or primitives.
+• JSON objects only - public state must be a JSON object ({}), not an array or primitive.

 json